 - Average fuel consumption

-The odometer records the car's total mileage.
-This value cannot be reset to zero.
+The odometer records the vehicle's total mileage.
+This reading cannot be reset.

-This gauge shows the fuel consumption that the car has at the moment.
-The value is updated approximately every second.
+This gauge shows the vehicle's fuel consumption at that moment.
+The reading is updated about once a second.

 Distance to empty tank

-The trip computer calculates the remaining mileage with the fuel available in the tank.
+The trip computer calculates the distance that can be driven on the fuel remaining in the tank.

-The calculation is based on the average fuel consumption over the last 30 km (20 miles) and the remaining drivable fuel quantity.
+This calculation is based on average fuel consumption during the last 30 km (20 miles) and the amount of fuel remaining in the tank.

-When the gauge shows "----", there is not enough fuel left to be able to calculate the remaining mileage.
+When the gauge displays "----", there is not enough fuel remaining to calculate the remaining mileage.
 Refuel as soon as possible.

 Tourist - alternative speedometer

-The alternative digital speedometer makes it easier to drive in countries where speed limit signs are in a different unit than that shown in the car's instruments.
+The alternative digital speedometer makes it easier to drive in countries where speed limit signs are shown in a different measurement unit than the one shown in the vehicle's gauges.

-The digital speed is then shown in the opposite unit to that shown in the analogue speedometer.
-If the analogue speedometer is graduated in mph, the digital speedometer shows the corresponding speed in km/h and vice versa.
+When used, the digital speed is displayed in the opposite unit to that shown in the analog speedometer.
+If mph is used in the analog speedometer, the equivalent speed in km/h will be shown in the digital speedometer.